-In this appointment regulation, the term doctoral student refers to a student who has been accepted to and is studying in a doctoral programme at Chalmers.
+In these rules of procedure, the term doctoral student refers to a student who has been accepted to and is studying in a doctoral programme at Chalmers.

-In this appointment regulation, the term Vice President refers to the person to whom the President has delegated responsibility for leading and coordinating the development and operation of Chalmers' doctoral programmes in accordance with the policy document Chalmers' delegation regulations (Föreskrift för Chalmers delegationsordning).
+In these rules of procedure, the term Vice President refers to the person to whom the President has delegated responsibility for leading and coordinating the development and operation of Chalmers' doctoral programmes in accordance with the policy document Chalmers' delegation regulations (Föreskrift för Chalmers delegationsordning).

-In this appointment regulation, the term Head of Department refers to the Head of Department or the person to whom the Head of Department has delegated responsibility for doctoral programmes at the department in accordance with the policy document Chalmers' delegation regulations (Föreskrift för Chalmers delegationsordning).
+In these rules of procedure, the term Head of Department refers to the Head of Department or the person to whom the Head of Department has delegated responsibility for doctoral programmes at the department in accordance with the policy document Chalmers' delegation regulations (Föreskrift för Chalmers delegationsordning).